zack37/referral-codes/README.md

 #### Infeasible configs

 There exist some configs that are not feasible.
-For example it's not possible to generate 1000 codes if you want your codes to be 2 characters long and consisting only of numbers.
-Voucher code generator detects such cases and throws an error `"Not possible to generate requested number of codes."`.
+For example it's not possible to generate 1500 codes if you want your codes to be 2 characters long and consisting only of numbers.
+Referral code generator detects such cases and throws an error `"Not possible to generate requested number of codes."`.

 ```
 try {
     referralCodes.generate({
-        count: 1000,
+        count: 1500,
         length: 2,
         charset: "0123456789"
     })